-The primary focus of the Adaptive Microwaves & Antennas (AMA) research group at Colorado School of Mines is on design and development of adaptive microwave and antenna devices and systems for the next generation of wireless communication and radar systems.
+The primary focus of the Adaptive Microwave & Antenna Systems (AMAS) research group at Colorado School of Mines is on design and development of adaptive microwave and antenna devices and systems for the next generation of wireless communication and radar systems.
 These systems need real-time reconfiguration and intelligent adaptive capabilities to maximize the communication throughput and efficiency while providing system resilience during unexpected radio communication interruptions.
 The research group is advised by Prof. Payam Nayeri.

 Current Research Areas